Twf Blog

 2006 till 2008

 In 2006, the typography was positioned beneath the Pepsi symbol.
-The logo was created with more clear lines and had a texture of water drops, which increased volume and made it look realistic.
+The logo was created with clearer lines and had a texture of water drops, increasing volume and making it look realistic.
 It was colored blue and had a thick white outline.

 2008 till 2014